 While carbon capture is technologically feasible, it has a Catch-22 type of funding problem.

-Without incentives to cut emissions in the form of a tax credits or carbon dividends, banks are less likely to appraise a carbon-capture project as economically feasible.
+Without incentives to cut emissions in the form of a tax credits or carbon dividends, banks are less likely to appraise a CCUS project as economically feasible.
 Yet if the costs of carbon capture were lower, its mass deployment could be profitable.

 CURC and Clearpath Foundation advocate for the increase in use of public-private partnerships (PPPs) to develop and scale up early-stage carbon capture technologies, addressing the major challenge of carbon capture: the large capital investment required.

 The US Department of Energy could play a crucial role in funding PPPs, as it did in the case of the Petra Nova plant in Texas, the first and only carbon-capture unit in the US installed on a coal-fired power plant.
 The Department oversees federal efforts to advance the deployment of CCUS technology and is an important proponent of carbon capture R&D and financing.

 Shifting the public’ awareness of CCUS is also important for its roll-out.
 “CCS doesn’t make anything new… People don’t tend to see it as something additive; they tend to see it as something subtractive.”, says CCS expert Julio Friedmann.
 “That’s why people tend to look at it as a cost, as opposed to an investment.
 That needs to change.”